Avril112113/AvrilsSWTools/AVCmds/readme.md

 Simply copy `avcmds.lua` and then `require("avcmds")`, if using a tool that combines files.
 Otherwise, just copy the contents of `avcmds.lua` into the top of your `script.lua`.

-See `/tests/cmds.lua` for full usage examples.
+See `./tests/` for many more examples.

 ```lua
 AVCmds.createCommand {name="poke"}